ehsanmasdar/Node-Template/README.md

 ##Welcome
 Welcome to the git for Node-Template.
 This is a basic node template that implements secure login, signup, and email verification using a mysql database.
 ##Setup
-To setup a mysql database, run the included sql script on a mysql account with database creation privileges.
+To setup a mysql database, run the included install script.
 Then, launch the app by running
 ```
 npm install